"We are in the midst of a national crisis" - Breaking Latest News

-In the most recent notice, 19 pages long, Murthy explains that he has decided to warn the public on the subject despite the fact that at the moment the studies on the effects of social networks on the health of adolescents have not reached definitive conclusions on their actual danger.
+In the most recent notice19 pages long, Murthy explains that he has decided to alert the public on the subject despite the fact that at the moment the studies on the effects of social networks on the health of adolescents have not reached definitive conclusions on their actual danger.

 Our children and teenagers don’t have the luxury of waiting years before they know the full extent of social media’s impact.
 Their infancy and developmental period is happening now. (…) We are in the midst of a national crisis regarding the mental health of young people, and I fear that social media is a major factor in this crisis, which needs to be addressed urgently.